microsoft/Windows-driver-samples/usb/kmdf_fx2/ReadMe.md

     `logman start sample -o osrusbfx2.etl -ets -p OSRUSBFX2`

-2. Generate activity through the osrusbfx2 test application, such as `osrusbfx2.exe –a`.
+2. Generate activity through the osrusbfx2 test application, such as `osrusbfx2.exe -a`.
 3. Stop tracing by using the following command:

     `Logman stop sample`